 If I declare bankruptcy, do I lose everything I own?

 No. While you may have to give up most of what you own, certain assets are exempt from the bankruptcy process.
-See Understand your legal rights, above, for details.
+See "What you should know," above, for details.

 How much does it cost to go bankrupt?

 The fees insolvency trustees charge for handling the bankruptcy proceedings are regulated by the federal government.
 Most bankruptcies cost around $1,800.
 The insolvency trustee’s fee is paid by the bankrupt individual.

 In addition, the bankrupt individual must pay for the two mandatory counselling sessions.

 If you can’t afford a trustee’s fees, ask the federal government about the Bankruptcy Assistance Program.
 This program connects debtors with trustees who are willing to take bankruptcy files on easier terms.